Who We Are

 Prior to the Science Museum Bryn had an outstanding track record in sport and leisure management.
 His most notable achievements included as the Leisure Contracts Manager for Swansea Leisure Services turning around the in-house operation and improving the bottom line by over £500k in 12 months.
 Prior to this Bryn held a variety of management roles for York Leisure Services setting up and managing leisure and community centres.
 During this period he was integral to the department and its facilities winning several major regional and national sports management awards.

 Bryn has a Masters Degree in Sport Administration from Kent State Univ’, Ohio and a BA Hons degree in Leisure Management from St John’s College, York.
 Bryn attended the Disney Quality Management Training Course in ‘Disney World’ Florida and the Ashridge leadership Development Programme.
-He is a member of the Museums Association and BJA are an associate supplier of the Association of Independent Museums.

 Graham has over 35 years’ experience in the leisure management industry with over 30 years having been at a senior management level.